-Upon completion of this course the student will be able to:
+Upon completion of this course, the student will be able to:

-- 1. Demonstrate intermediate commands and respond to questions with use of appropriate grammar. - 2.
+- 1. Demonstrate intermediate commands and respond to questions with the use of appropriate grammar. - 2.
 Perform more complicated sentence structure in signed conversation (i.e. role shifting, transitions, etc.). - 3.
-Respond with use of culturally appropriate facial expressions while signing. - 4.
+Demonstrate appropriate behaviors and facial expressions while signing, showing an awareness of Deaf cultural norms and values. - 4.
 Compare and contrast aspects of American hearing and Deaf cultures. - 5.
 Translate written script to ASL. - 6.
 Discuss features of the culture and history of Deaf people and ASL, including sociolinguistic and intersectional variations in the Deaf experiences.